Tangent-H/EE332-Digital-System-Design-Lab/Lab2/full_addr_report/full_adder_report.md

 ### Timing

-Post-synthesis timing simulation only differs from the functional simulation in that it involves generally estimated gate delays.
+Post-synthesis timing simulation only differs from the functional simulation in that it involves generally estimated gate delays (i.e. gate delays in different devices are estimated the same).
 As shown in Figure TODO, the output signals `Sum_tb` and `Count_tb` are simply a constant time-delayed version of the functional simulation as shown in Figure TODO.

 ![synth_tim](./assets/synth_tim.png)